kubesphere/website/content/en/docs/cluster-administration/cluster-wide-alerting-and-notification/alerting-policy.md

    - **Severity**.
 Allowed values include **Warning**, **Error** and **Critical**, providing an indication of how serious an alert is.
    - **Description**.
 A brief introduction to the alerting policy.

-4. On the **Alerting Rule** tab, you can use the rule template or create a custom rule.
+4. On the **Rule Settings** tab, you can use the rule template or create a custom rule.
 To use the template, set the following parameters and click **Next** to continue.

    - **Monitoring Targets**.
 Select at lease a node in your cluster for monitoring.
    - **Alerting Rule**.
 Define a rule for the alerting policy.
 The rules provided in the drop-down list are based on Prometheus expressions and an alert will be triggered when conditions are met.
 You can monitor objects such as CPU, and memory.